georgeomics/website/_posts/2023-08-01-current-projects.md

 #### Landscape Genomics of Terrestrial Vertebrates in the Greater Everglades
 <div style="display: flex; align-items: flex-start;">
     <img src="assets/images/posts/2023/panther-statue.jpg" alt="Landscape Genomics of Terrestrial Vertebrates in the Greater Everglades" style="margin-right: 10px; width: 150px;">
-    I am collaborating with the Florida Fish and Wildlife Conservation Commission to generate whole genome sequencing data for Puma concolor and Odocoileus virginianus.
+    I am collaborating with the Florida Fish and Wildlife Conservation Commission to generate whole genome sequencing data for Florida panthers (Puma concolor coryi) and white-tailed deer (Odocoileus virginianus).
 Our focus is on understanding their interactions with the environment and how this might relate to their adaptability under changing climatic conditions.
 </div>